jworth/interpretation/course/content/en/fourcorners.md

 ![4c1.png]({{site.baseurl}}/course/content/media/4c1.png)

-**We’re using 4C because it shifts the role of the photographer from being a supplier of content, to becoming a publisher, whilst affording the reader a richer and more active experience.**
+**We’re using 4C because it shifts the role of the photographer from being a supplier of content, to becoming a publisher, whilst affording the reader a richer and more active reading experience.**

 ## How to Use It